cwi-swat/ifip-wg216/local.md

 Especially if we're more spread out, it's wise to have a designated informal spot, like a hotel bar---somewhere we can bump into each other.

-Formal catering of coffee breaks works well, but so does custom ordering exactly what folks want.
+Formal catering of coffee breaks works best; in a pinch, it's possible to custom order exactly what folks want.
 (The latter is cheaper but less 'on demand'.)
 Some members prefer tea---good to have it on hand.
+Note that universities will often have very early catering deadlines.

 ## Reservations and attendance